kevoree-modeling/framework/README.md

 KMF takes efficiency seriously.
 This includes implementing custom versions of internal core data structures, like hash maps and red-black trees backed by primitive arrays, to improve performance and memory usage.
 To cope at the same time with the large-scale, distributed, and constantly changing nature of modern applications the design of KMF combines ideas from reactive programming, peer-to-peer distribution, big data management, and machine learning.
+The distributed aspect of many modern applications lead to the decision to design a completely asynchronous core for KMF.
 Models are defined as observable streams of chunks that are exchanged between nodes in a peer-to-peer manner.
 A lazy loading strategy allows to transparently access the complete virtual model from every node, although chunks are actually distributed across nodes.
 Observers and automatic reloading of chunks enable a reactive programming style.
-The distributed aspect of many modern applications lead to the decision to design a completely asynchronous core for KMF.

 Features:

 * native support for temporal data and reasoning
+* asynchronous method calls
 * support for Java and JavaScript
-* code generation based on a meta model definition or dynamically instantiated meta models
+* code generation based on a meta model definition **and** dynamically instantiated meta models

-TODO continue feature list

-TODO data overlay
+* easy-to-use API to traverse models
+* native mechanisms for distribution
+* native versioning of models on a per-object basis
+* ...

 Publications:
 -------------